maciejkoch/rag-example/README.md

-# Simple RAG System
+# Sauce Recipe RAG System

-A basic Retrieval-Augmented Generation (RAG) system using Python, ChromaDB, and OpenAI.
+A basic Retrieval-Augmented Generation (RAG) system for sauce recipes using Python, ChromaDB, and OpenAI.

 ## What is RAG?